SecureSECO/dao-webapp/README.md

 ### Environment variables

-Some default env varialbes are provided by [Vite](https://vitejs.dev/guide/env-and-mode.html).
+Some default env varialbes are provided by [Vite](https://vitejs.dev/guide/env-and-mode.html) in the `import.meta.env` object.
 Custom variables should be prefixed with `VITE_` to expose them to the code.

 Note on `.env` files: